HamzaSeyfu/ai-mini-lab/argmax.md

 select_last_index = 0
 $$

-The maximum is computed row by row, and the reduced dimension is removed.
+The maximum is computed row by row.

+The reduced dimension is removed.

 Therefore: